ako/TwitterConnector/readme.md

 ### Update twitter status

-To post a twitter update, using a microflow as illustrated below.
-After including the connector from the appstore, you can drag and drop the *update twitter status* action from your toolbox on your microflow.
+To post a Twitter update, using a microflow as illustrated below.
+After including the connector from the appstore, you can drag and drop the *update Twitter status* action from your toolbox on your microflow.

 ![Twitter action in Mendix toolbox][9]